-Having access to high quality care is a key part in improving survival rates for cancer patients; unfortunately, the majority of people around the world lack this access, and even with a good national healthcare system in place, many individuals are still unable to seek care in a timely manner, usually due to lack of accurate information about treatments.
+Having access to high quality care is a key part in improving survival rates for cancer patients; unfortunately, the majority of people around the world lack this access, and even with a good national healthcare system in place, many individuals are still unable to seek care in a timely manner, usually due to lack of awareness and access, and oftentimes, lack of accurate information about treatments.

 Confronting these challenges, we work on making cancer care more accessible by bringing people to existing cures, instead of potentially losing lives due to inaction, and seek to encourage the Malaysian public to have less stigmatising views on cancer.

 Genetic testing and counselling is a mostly unknown and untapped field in Malaysia – we aim to change that.

 Bringing healthcare professionals and patients together to ensure that patients have access to the treatment they need.